 Japan's political parties

-Japan has several parties, the main ones being the Liberal Democratic Party (PLD) which is currently in power and also the Democratic Party of Japan (PDJ) which was in power in the 90's.
-Below we will list all the Japanese parties in order of popularity:
+Japan has several parties, the main ones being the Liberal Democratic Party (PLD) which is currently in power and also the Democratic Party of Japan (PDJ) which was once in power in the 90s.
+Below we list all the Japanese parties in order of popularity:

-There must be other parties, the last one on the list called the Smile Party is composed only of a member and founder called Mac Akasaka who usually appears with an extravagant look.
-He has appeared only in his underwear or wearing strange clothes as a superhero cosplay.
+There must be other parties, the last one on the list called the Smile Party is made up of just one member and founder called Mac Akasaka who often appears with extravagant looks.
+He has appeared in just his underwear or wearing strange outfits like superhero cosplay.

 That's right, Japan also has a communist party that manages to maintain a vote average above 5%.
 One of its objectives is One of the main objectives of the is to end the treaty of mutual military cooperation between Japan and the United States.
 News circulated on the internet years ago saying that the PCJ is growing, I think it's a big exaggeration.